CookieKGcz/CCCCQQQQE/Roann/PCs/Ricia Tyne.md

 - Dueling and learning the battling technique of the [[Tyne]] family.
 - /
 - Equally likes time alone and time with her adoptive family.
+- /
+-
 # Background
+/: Tragedy, finding her (prob. in the woods if they are named after her), life in the family -> learning the family technique/swordsmanship/manners.
+Being recruited (of her own decision) into royal guards -> adventuring for xx years as the final test (prob could take a diff test, but choose *exploration and adventuring* because cringy ass shit mind) :/